 "Seventeen weeks after getting the boot from Canada and 107 days after applying at Delta, Thomas found herself serving peanuts and instructing air passengers on how to fasten their seat belt on a Delta flight, one of the company's newest flight attendants."

 For six years she loved it.
 She eventually separated from her husband and was traveling the world as a single woman.
-It was only when she fell in love and got married again that she began to reconsider her career path.
-She wanted to settle down and get more career satisfaction.
+It was only when she fell in love and got married again, that she began to reconsider her career path.
+She wanted to settle down and achieve greater career satisfaction.

 "[On being a flight attendant] It was fun and you had cool benefits," she said, "but there was no sense of value… that made me feel worthless.
 I wanted to change that and grow."

-Rather than going back to school and racking up student debt, Maigen and her new network engineering husband both signed up for an elearning course to learn the basics of computer programming.
-It turned out she had quite a knack for it - particularly design and front end web development.
-She took it to another level by going to a bootcamp in Oregon where she landed a paid internship that eventually led to a full-time position.
-At the time of the 2015 article she said:
+Rather than going back to school and racking up student debt, Maigen and her new network engineer husband both signed up for an e-learning course to obtain the basics of computer programming.
+It turned out she had a natural flair for it; particularly in design and front-end web development.
+She then took it up a notch by attending a boot camp in Oregon, where she landed a paid internship, which led to a full-time position.

 The story now: leading the way for women in tech

-Since sharing her story back in 2015 Maigen turned most of her focus to the design side, which she was very passionate about, as a front end web developer and UX designer.
-This allowed her to be more involved with the bigger picture and make a real impact on marketing and user interaction.
+Since sharing her story back in 2015, Maigen turned the majority of her focus to front-end web development and UX design, which led to greater involvement on marketing and user engagement.
 She explains:

 "I was in a small enough company that I got to make real impact on our marketing and how our users interacted with our site.
 I love understanding how people work and how to solve their problems."

-At the same time Maigen also discovered her passion for helping other women like her take the leap when she volunteered with ChickTech, mentoring women in tech about their careers and moving into leadership.
+At the same time, Maigen also discovered her passion for helping other women make their move in the tech industry by volunteering with ChickTech, mentoring women about their careers and moving into leadership.

-Just like that 2008 crossroads moment when sudden change led her to be brave, when the Portland office of her company closed Maigen took this as a sign that she should follow her heart and focus on coaching women in tech full time.
-She started her own business, and she now gets to work with small groups and individual clients who are pushing past their blocks to be empowered and find true success.
+When her Portland office closed, Maigen took it as a sign that she should follow her heart and focus purely on coaching women in tech full time.
+She started her own consultancy, working with groups and individuals, pushing them forward and upwards to find enhanced success.